icons8/lunacy-docs/docs/export_new.md

 Click `+` to clear the export settings for all layers and define new ones.

-You can also choose to export multiple layers or frames as a single image so that they’re all rendered into one file.
+You can also export multiple layers or frames as a single image so that they’re all rendered into one file.

 ### Including frame backgrounds in exports